M-arcy/Feb2022FinalProject/README.md

 ## 2. Data Cleaning
     - Mitigated missing values and data types.
-        LotFrontage null values received an average of all frontage values; other columns were                  dropped.
+    - LotFrontage null values received an average of all frontage values; other columns were dropped.
     - Label encoding, replacing categorical values with numeric using a simple for loop.
-        One-hot encoding was not appropriate for the entire dataset; it increased the dimensionality of the dataset and was computationally expensive.
-While one-hot encoding would have worked perfectly for the Alley column, creating a binary 0 or 1 column denoting the presence or absence of an alley behind each house, it didn't further my purposes in this application.

 ## 3. Exploratory Data Analysis
     -Summary statistics, graphs and check for normal distribution, if needed.

 ## 4. Data Analysis in R

 ## 5. Data Visualization using Python, Tableau, Excel and R